Plutonomicon/plutonomicon/forwarding1.md

-Native currencies on the cardano blockchain are &#39;minted&#39; or &#39;forged&#39; according to a special type of smart contract called a &#39;Minting Policy&#39; which determines the conditions in which currencies can be created or destroyed.
+Native currencies on the cardano blockchain are 'minted' or 'forged' according to a special type of smart contract called a 'Minting Policy' which determines the conditions in which currencies can be created or destroyed.

 Currencies are defined and identified by the hash of the Minting Policy script.